There was a time

 1. Earthquake 2.
 The Scarecrows 3.
 Dope (Off The Ground) 4.
 The Focus Of Your Life 5.
 Deserter To Freedom 6.
 Skullfucked 7.
 Dead 8.
 A Weird Guest 9.
 Family Crime 10.
 Epitaph For A Dead Soldier 11.
 Mind Of A Child Murderer

-For one thing, Lord Crucifier's The Focus Of Life got something of an original sound.
+For better or worse, Lord Crucifier's The Focus Of Life got something of an original sound.
 Of Italian origins, this band's output is restless and often more than just a little chaotic.
-The arrangements actually sometimes bear a close resemblance to death metal of the nineties.
+The arrangements actually sometimes bear a close resemblance to death metal of the 1990s.
 The overall sound is nervous and lacks a clear direction, as if the band were still seeking their true formula.
 Regardless, you cannot fail to notice that while the presentation and structure are rough and raw, there are some obvious ambitions behind it all.
 There is probably nobody out there who would be left cold by Lord Crucifier's style, but it is a different thing altogether if the impression is favorable or not.
 While The Focus Of Life has some potential, most of it is not quite realized here - despite the energy, the music does not really flow.

 LORDES WERRE - Demon Crusades